Hungarians vote on Orban's 12-year rule in tight ballot overshadowed by Ukraine war | Politics

 Hungarians vote on Orban's 12-year rule in tight ballot overshadowed by Ukraine war

 The odds are slightly in favour of Hungary's nationalist Prime Minister Viktor Orban, one of Europe's longest-serving leaders, extending his 12-year rule in an election on Sunday, helped by his government's firm control over state media.
-The war in Ukraine has upset Orban's plans and forced him into uncomfortable manoeuvring at home after more than a decade of close ties with Moscow.
+Hungarians started voting at 0400 GMT with the war in neighbouring Ukraine dominating the campaign.

 The odds are slightly in favour of Hungary's nationalist Prime Minister Viktor Orban, one of Europe's longest-serving leaders, extending his 12-year rule in an election on Sunday, helped by his government's firm control over state media.

+Hungarians started voting at 0400 GMT with the war in neighbouring Ukraine dominating the campaign.
+The six-party opposition alliance is within striking distance of Orban's Fidesz party in the polls, making the outcome of the ballot uncertain for the first time since Orban swept to power in 2010.
+Casting his vote in snowy Budapest, Orban told reporters he expected a "great victory" and portrayed the ballot as a choice between "peace or war", accusing his opponents again of trying to drag Hungary into the Ukraine conflict, a charge they deny.

+When asked repeatedly about his close ties with Moscow and Russian President Vladimir Putin, Orban said: "I am standing on the basis of the Hungarian national interests, I am pro-Hungarian."

-The war in Ukraine has upset Orban's plans and forced him into uncomfortable manoeuvring at home after more than a decade of close ties with Moscow.
-It has also changed the conversation in Hungary in the final stretch to the ballot.
-The six-party opposition alliance is now within striking distance of Orban's Fidesz party in the polls.
-According to the latest poll by Zavecz Research, Fidesz leads with 39% support against 36% for the opposition, while one-fifth of voters have yet to decide who to back in the race.
+The war in Ukraine has upset Orban's plans and forced him into uncomfortable manoeuvring at home after more than a decade of close political and business relations with Moscow.
+According to the latest poll by Zavecz Research, Fidesz leads with 39% support against 36% for the opposition, while one-fifth of voters have yet to decide who to back.

-The leader of the opposition, 49-year-old conservative Peter Marki-Zay, has framed the election as a choice for Hungarians between East and West.
+The leader of the opposition, 49-year-old conservative Peter Marki-Zay, has framed the election as a choice between East and West.
 Orban has turned Hungary towards Russia, he says, eroding democratic rights and directing the Central European country away from the European Union where it belongs.
-"A Hungarian Putin or Europe?", opposition billboards say, showing a photo of Russian President Vladimir Putin together with Orban.
+"A Hungarian Putin or Europe?", opposition billboards say, showing a photo of Putin together with Orban.

-Orban, 58, has portrayed himself as a defender of Hungarian interests by rejecting EU sanctions on Russian oil and gas.
-He has also accused his opponents of trying to drag Hungary into the Ukraine war, a charge they deny.

 He supported an EU decision to send arms to Ukraine but has banned weapons shipments from Hungarian territory, saying such a move could pose a security risk.
 His tactical gambit has helped cement his support among core Fidesz voters.
 But it has led to criticism from some allies including Poland, whose ruling party leader Jaroslaw Kaczynski said he was not pleased with Orban's cautious stance on Russia.